25 ta Life: History

 25 ta Life opened for Agnostic Front's reunion show at the Wetlands in December 1996 and then played all of AF's East Coast dates along with Madball, Hatebreed and H2O in early 1997.
 They went to Japan in April 1997.
 Warren and Beto left in May 1997 after the West Coast tour.
 Mike H from One 4 One joined on bass in June 1997 and they went to Europe in July 1997.
 They recorded "Strength Through Unity..." in July 1997, writing half of it on the spot.
 "Loyal ta the Grave", featuring Freddy (Madball) and Lord Ezec (Crown of Thornz, Skarhead), was written and recorded in less than an hour.
 Mike left in August 1997 and was replaced by Dave Urban from Faction Zero.
 Later that month, they went to Puerto Rico and recorded two songs for the second "New York's Hardest" compilation.
 In October–November 1997, Biohazard took 25 ta Life on a short eight-show tour of the East Coast from Washington, D.C., to Boston.
 Seth left the band in February 1998 and was replaced by Rob Pallotta.
 The band recorded its first full-length album "Friendship, Loyalty, Commitment" in 1999.
 After years of touring, the band broke up in late 2000.

 Rick reformed the band in 2002 with all new members.
 They released several albums with different lineups over the next few years.
 The band eventually stopped releasing new albums and playing shows as rumors of Rick's mental illness began to spread.

 In 2017, Fred Mesk, Seth Meyer, Beto and Mike 141 reformed the band with Stikman from Fury of Five on vocals.
 They performed at This is Hardcore fest in Philadelphia on July 29, 2017.
 They also announced on their Facebook page that they are working on new material.
 In March 2018, 25 ta Life released three new songs (Hunting Season EP) online.
 They also went on a short European tour which included headlining the sold out Superbowl of Hardcore in Rennes, France.

+In February 2024, they announced via Instagram a new lineup, consisting in former drummer Harry Minas, Warren Lee, Fred Mesk and Rob Rosario.
+Later it was announced that Jay Way, from New Jersey hardcore band Bayway and Shattered Realm will take the vocal duties.
+New music is on the way and is expected in 2025.

+Influences

+The band have cited influences including Bulldoze, Biohazard, Crown of Thornz, Madball, Agnostic Front, Merauder, the Bad Brains, Cro-Mags, Negative Approach and Leeway.